Macdonald Realty

 Macdonald employs over 1,000 associates and staff members in its 20 offices throughout the province.

 The company's head office in Vancouver was recently named the top grossing brokerage office in the Vancouver Metropolitan Area by the Real Estate Board of Greater Vancouver and is one of the largest single brokerage offices in British Columbia.

 Management

-Lynn Hsu, CEO of the Macdonald Real Estate Group, started her real estate career in 1985.
+Lynn Hsu, Executive Chair of the Macdonald Real Estate Group, started her real estate career in 1985.
 From 1987 through 1989, Lynn was the #1 salesperson for Western Canada at a large, national real estate firm, ranking in the top 3 for all of Canada for combined residential/commercial real estate sales during those years.
 In 1990, Lynn bought Macdonald Realty, then only a single office in Vancouver's Westside.

 Since that time, she has expanded the company, growing it to 20 offices throughout British Columbia, with nearly 1,000 staff and sales associates, turning the operation into a true, full-service real estate company, with offerings in: Residential and Commercial Sales and Leasing, Property Management, Project Marketing, Mortgage Financing, and Project Management.

 Over her career, Lynn has been honored many times for her achievements.
 These include: